o1-labs/proof-systems/msm/README.md

 perform one scalar multiplication of a "running sum" of scaled basis elements.

-### Computing the coefficients in the scaled basis
+### Step 1: computing the coefficients in the scaled basis

-The prover must first compute the coefficients for the scaled basis.
-As a reminder, the size of the MSM is around 2^15.
-Therefore, we can have a circuit computing only the decomposition.
+To start, we want to make a proof that the prover computed correctly the coefficients for the scaled basis.
+As a reminder, we will use a basis of 17 limbs of 15 bits.
+The scalars of the MSM are field elements of the scalar/base field of Vesta.
+The elements are 255bits long.
+Therefore, we can encode each value in exactly 17 chunks of 15 bits.

+The circuit for this proof will be the following:
+The inputs will be two field elements of the $F_{scalar}(BN254)$.
+The first field element will encode the first 240 bits of the challenge, and the second the last 15 bits.

-We will have 1 + 16 columns.
+We will have 2 + 17 columns.
 For the coefficients $c_{1}$, $c_{2}$, ..., $c_{2^15}$, we will have the
 following trace: